go101/go101/pages/generics/555-type-constraints-and-parameters.md

-# Constraints and type parameters
+# Constraints and Type Parameters

 A constraint means a type constraint, it is used to constrained some type parameters.
 We could view constraints as types of types.